- USPS delays, caused by COVID-19 and service changes, are impacting small businesses.

 There are two main reasons for the USPS delays.
 First, the postal service is strained by the increased shipping volume resulting from the COVID-19 pandemic.
 Second, recent changes implemented by USPS Postmaster General Louis DeJoy have resulted in slowdowns.

-    Because many Americans have been staying home and shifting to online purchases over the past several months, the country has experienced a sudden shift in how it conducts business.
-Increased online sales have led to a higher demand for the USPS’ delivery services, resulting in some deliveries taking longer than expected.
+Because of COVID-19 closures many Americans shifted to purchasing products online while staying at home and the country has experienced a shift in how it conducts business.
+Increased online sales have led to a higher demand for the USPS’s delivery services, resulting in some deliveries taking longer than expected.

-    Along with the logistical troubles that come from an unanticipated surge in packages, the coronavirus itself had an impact on the USPS’ workforce.
-According to a report from Government Executive, approximately 5,400 USPS employees had tested positive for COVID-19 among its workforce of 630,000 as of mid-July.
-The number of COVID-19-related deaths among postal workers has not been widely reported by the government, but postal worker unions have estimated that more than 60 workers have died from the disease.
+Along with the logistical troubles that come from an unanticipated surge in packages, the coronavirus itself had an impact on the USPS’s workforce.
+According to a Government Executive, approximately 55,600 USPS employees had tested positive for COVID-19 among its workforce back in July 2021.
+The number of COVID-19-related deaths among postal workers has not been widely reported by the government, but it is estimated that at least 197 workers have died from the disease, according to ProPublica.

 The other major reason for these slowdowns is a series of changes, implemented by DeJoy’s 10-year plan.
 Changes being made included adding a minimum of a day to First Class delivery times, a shifting focus from air delivery to ground delivery, increasing domestic rates, limiting overtime and reducing post office hours.
 These changes, plus more, are meant to major financial issues facing the postal service.

 Congress also passed the bipartisan-supported relief plan for USPS in 2022 to help offset the losses suffered by the organization, with a crucial piece of it undoing 2006 legislation that required the USPS to prefund retiree health benefits of all of its present and past employees for 75 years — a more than $120 billion commitment.

 How small businesses can adapt to USPS delays